Diversity and Inclusion Resources

 The University of Chicago Law School is committed to diversity and inclusion and aspires to create a learning environment welcome to all.
 Listed below are Law School and University resources dedicated to fostering and promoting diversity with the University of Chicago community.
-To read about resources still in development, refer to the 2018 Law School Diversity Committee Recommendations and the description of the University's Diversity & Inclusion Initiative.
 To learn how to file a report related to matters touching upon diversity, please see File a Report.

 Law School Resources